UMD-CS-STICs/389Lspring18/final-project/README.md

 1. You must use **at least three** AWS services.
 2. **At least one** of those services must have not been covered in class.

+If you are working in a two-person group, then the requirements are simply double (6 services, 2 of which must be new).

 Some AWS services are not going to be eligible to be counted towards the above requirement.
 These services are either required for almost any project, or are not going to be substantive in their implementation.
 For now, this list includes:
 - IAM